- The centre of Rome doesn’t lend itself to cycling: there are steep hills, treacherous cobbled roads and the traffic is terrible.

 - On regional trains marked with a bike icon on the timetable, you can carry a bike if you pay a €3.50 supplement.

-- Rome’s bus service is run by ATAC.
+- Rome’s public bus service is run by ATAC.

 - The main bus station is in front of Stazione Termini on Piazza dei Cinquecento, where there’s an information booth.

 - Other important hubs are at Largo di Torre Argentina and Piazza Venezia.